 - 1. Shall preside at all meetings. - 2.
 Shall issue the call for regular and special meetings. - 3.
 Shall sign minutes and recommendations. - 4.
-Shall be a voting member of the committee.

-- 1. The Secretary of the Committee shall be elected at the first meeting. - 2.
+Shall be a voting member of the committee. - B. Secretary - 1.
+The Secretary of the Committee shall be elected at the first meeting. - 2.
 Shall make a complete record of all meetings of the committee and shall maintain them in a permanent form. - 3.
-Shall be a non-voting member of the committee. - Shall deposit a permanent record of all minutes and recommendations with the Vice President of Instruction, and the President.
+Shall be a non-voting member of the committee. - 4.
+Shall deposit a permanent record of all minutes and recommendations with the Executive Vice President of Academic & Student Affairs, and the President.

 The Institutional Effectiveness Committee shall seek the best means available for assessing institutional effectiveness and shall make recommendations for improving all aspects.
-In addition, the committee's responsibility includes assisting the Vice President of Instruction, the Vice President of Student Services, the President, and others in evaluating the institutional research program.
+In addition, the committee's responsibility includes assisting the Executive Vice President of Academic & Student Affairs, the President, and others in evaluating the institutional research program.
 The committee is obligated to clearly communicate pertinent evaluation results to the institution's academic and administrative units.